omeka/Documentation/source/Reference/libraries/globals/browse_sort_links.rst

 .. include:: /Reference/libraries/globals/summary/browse_sort_links.rst

-.. php:function:: browse_sort_links(array $links, array $wrapperTags)
+.. php:function:: browse_sort_links($links, $wrapperTags = array())

-    Return the list of links for sorting displayed records.
+    Get the list of links for sorting displayed records.

+    :type $links: array
-    :param array $links: The links to sort the headings.
+    :param $links: The links to sort the headings.
 Should correspond to the metadata displayed.
+    :type $wrapperTags: array
-    :param array $wrapperTags: The tags and attributes to use for the browse headings * 'list_tag' The HTML tag to use for the containing list * 'link_tag' The HTML tag to use for each list item (the browse headings) * 'list_attr' Attributes to apply to the containing list tag * 'link_attr' Attributes to apply to the list item tag
+    :param $wrapperTags: The tags and attributes to use for the browse headings - 'list_tag' The HTML tag to use for the containing list - 'link_tag' The HTML tag to use for each list item (the browse headings) - 'list_attr' Attributes to apply to the containing list tag - 'link_attr' Attributes to apply to the list item tag
     :returns: string

 *****